 In the end, reading Pops made me feel two things: this is how Eric Clapton felt seeing Jimi Hendrix for the first time, when he exclaimed, “You never told me he was that fucking good.”
 And I’m not exactly the Eric Clapton of parenting articles in the first place.
 The other is the guilty wish that my own kids might have been better off if Chabon had raised them.
 But he couldn’t, because he was too busy writing more books.

-So don't feel too bad about that discouragement from "the great man".
-Chabon went on have four children, and Pops is his 15th book.
+So don’t feel too bad about that discouragement from “the great man”.
+Chabon went on to have four children, and Pops is his 15th book.
 It turns out that, at least for some writers, children are not a very effective form of book control.